reelyactive/chickadee/README.md

 In each case, the response is as above.

-### GET /context
+### GET /context[?]

-Retrieve the context of all active devices.
+Retrieve the context of all active devices, with optional query string.

 #### Example request